craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020-01-23--why-its-good-to-be-content.md

   - James 1:17
   - James 4:6

 description: "Would you believe me if I told you that happiness is a choice?
-I strongly believe this is true and here is why.
+I strongly believe this is true and here is why"

 socialImage: ""
 ---